richardschneider/net-ipfs-engine/doc/articles/fs/encryption.md

 ## Reading

-The standard [read file methods](../filesystem.md#reading-a-file) are used to decrypt to file.
+The standard [read file methods](../filesystem.md#reading-a-file) are used to decrypt a file.
-If the private key is not held by the local peer, then a `KeyNotFoundException` is thrown.
+If the protection key is not held by the local peer, then a `KeyNotFoundException` is thrown.